NullPxl/NullCTF/README.md

 >### *A [discord.py](http://discordpy.readthedocs.io/en/latest/) bot focused on providing CTF tools for collaboration in Discord servers (ctftime.org commands, team setup + ctfd integration, utilites, etc)!
 If you have a feature request, make it a GitHub issue or use the >request "x" command.*

 [Invite to your server](https://discord.com/api/oauth2/authorize?client_id=885993913591140473&permissions=268561520&scope=bot)
 ## Please let me know if there's any issues with the link!
-This is a secondary instance because the original is over the 100 server limit Discord imposes for non-verified bots ([verification requirements](https://support.discordapp.com/hc/en-us/articles/360040720412-Bot-Verification-and-Data-Whitelisting))
+This is one of multiple alternate instances because the original is over the 100 server limit Discord imposes for non-verified bots ([verification requirements](https://support.discordapp.com/hc/en-us/articles/360040720412-Bot-Verification-and-Data-Whitelisting))
 \
 [Join the support server](https://discord.gg/yf8E2s8)